WeiyiNTime/Single-Image-SVBRDF-with-Aux-Renderings/README.md

 ```

 ## Contact
+The test script is a clean version.
+The train scripts are not clean versions just for your reference.
 Feel free to email me if you have any questions: nieyongwei@scut.edu.cn